 The Association is fortunate to have a group of talented, dedicated individuals serving as your officers and directors.
 Contact any of the officers via the Contact Us page.

-Janon D. Ellis, Vice President
+Janon D. (JD) Ellis, President

 Board of Directors

 The Association’s Board of Directors consists of the four elected officers plus 9 members-at-large and one alternate.
 The at-large seats on the board are filled via the Association’s annual elections; one-half of these at-large seats are up for election each year.
 At-large directors serve a two-year term.
 For more information, see the Association’s by-laws.